-30. Cut a 3" and a 5" length of tubing the same diameter as your H-pipe tubing.
+25. Cut a 3" and a 5" length of tubing the same diameter as your H-pipe tubing.
 Weld the 3" length of tubing onto the driver's side to extend the flange rearward.
 Weld the 5" length of tubing onto the passenger's side to extend that flange rearward.
-Shorten each tube between the flange and the muffler by the same amount the flange was moved rearward.
+Shorten each tube between the flange and the muffler by the same

-31. Raise the H-pipe and transmission exhaust hanger back into place.
+26. Raise the H-pipe and transmission exhaust hanger back into place.
 Re-attach the transmission mount to the transmission.

-32. Bolt the transmission crossmember to the transmission mount.
+27. Bolt the transmission crossmember to the transmission mount.
 Slide the bolts between the transmission crossmember and the chassis in place.
-Lower the floor-jack supporting the transmission.
+Lower the

-- 33. Check the clearance between the exhaust pipes and the TA Crossmember. - 34.
-Once you are satisfied with the exhaust clearance, tighten all exhaust bolts and transmission mounting bolts. - 35.
-Use the TA Front Mounting Leg tubes as drill guides.
-On the driver's side of the differential flange, enlarge the existing hole with a 9/16" drill bit.
-On the passenger side of the differential flange, you must drill a new hole using a 9/16" drill bit.

-36. Use the appropriate number of 2" diameter Shims to bridge the gap between the TA front mounting legs and the bottom of the differential flanges.
-The flat side of each shim is towards the differential casting for clearance.
+- Once you are satisfied with the exhaust clearance, tighten all exhaust bolts and transmission mounting bolts. - 29.
+Check the position of the TA front mounting legs against the bottom of the differential flanges.
+If necessary, run a 3/8" drill bit up through the holes in the flanges, or use a hand file, to modify the holes so the 3/8" x 4-1/2" G8 mounting bolts will easily pass through the mounting holes. - 30.
+Use the appropriate number of 2" diameter shims to bridge the gap between the TA front mounting legs and the bottom of the differential flanges.
 The number of shims is not important at this point; this initial number of shims will create your baseline reading for further pinion angle adjustment.

-37. Install one set of spherical washers (two-pieces) under the head of each 1/2" X 5-1/2" G8 bolt (thin half first - see drawing for the correct orientation).
-Insert each 1/2" bolt down through a differential flange, through the Shim(s), through the round tube of the TA front mounting leg, through another spherical washer set (thick half first - see drawing), and thread on a 1/2" G8 Nylock nut.
+31. Install one set of spherical washers (two-pieces) under the head of each 3/8" x 4-1/2" G8 bolt (thin half first - see drawing for the correct orientation).
+Insert each 3/8" bolt down through the differential flange, shim(s), round tube of the TA front mounting leg, spherical washer set (thick half first - see drawing), and thread on a 3/8" G8 Nylock nut.
 The spherical washers prevent casting irregularities and adjustments to the pinion angle from placing a bending load on the bolts.
-Snug the 1/2" X 5-1/2" bolts.
+Snug the 3/8" X 4-1/2" bolts.

-38. Measure the pinion angle.
+32. Measure the pinion angle.
 The easiest way to do this is to place an angle finder on a straight edge and place the straight edge on the driveshaft mounting flange.

-39. Measure the transmission output shaft angle.
+33. Measure the transmission output shaft angle.
 The easiest way to do this is to place the angle finder on the front of the crank pulley.

-40. The goal is to make the pinion angle of the differential match the transmission output shaft angle.
+34. The goal is to make the pinion angle of the differential match the transmission output shaft angle.
 Each 2" shim will add or subtract 1/2 degree.
 Do not be surprised if you have to raise the front of the differential considerably.
 Ford sets the pinion angle 3 to 4 degrees below the transmission output shaft angle because of axle wind up.
-Axle wind up is allowed by the soft rubber bushings in the stock control arms; during acceleration the pinion angle will then come into alignment with the transmission output shaft.
+Axle wind up is allowed by the soft rubber in the stock control arms; during acceleration the pinion angle will then come into alignment with the transmission output shaft.
 The TA controls axle wind up much better than the 4-link, and allows you to match the pinion angle to the transmission output shaft.